lagotto/lagotto/docs/Setup.md

 To use Persona, make sure Github is disabled and `config/settings.yml` contains `persona: true`.
 No other configuration is necessary.

+### Precompile assets
+Assets (CSS, Javascripts, images) need to be precompiled when running Rails in the `production` environment (but not in `development`).
+Run the following rake task, then restart the server:

+    bundle exec rake assets:precompile RAILS_ENV=production

 ### Seeding articles

 A set of 25 sample articles is loaded during installation when using Vagrant and `seed_sample_articles` in `node.json`is set to `true`.
 They can also be seeded later via rake task: